DaveMadden/DaveMadden/README.md

 - 🌱 I’m currently learning: Typescript
 - 🤔 What I want to learn next: Rust + Clojure
 - 📫 How to reach me: superdavedadev at gmail
-- ⚡ Fun fact: I built the SEAL Teams' rapid prototyping and tactical technology capability, so the SEAL Admiral referred to me as his ["Q"](https://en.wikipedia.org/wiki/Q_(James_Bond))
+- ⚡ Fun fact: I built the SEAL Teams' rapid prototyping and tactical technology capability, so the SEAL Admiral referred to me as his ["Q"](https://en.wikipedia.org/wiki/Q_(James_Bond)).
+Not only did I lead the unit for 5 years, but I also wrote the code that controlled classified payloads on all our projects.
+So even as a Navy SEAL I was building things with code.

 ## Featured Projects
 - [Anywhere Fitness App](https://anywhere-fitness-2-kappa.vercel.app/) [(github repo here)](https://github.com/bw-anywherefitness-happyfuntime/front-end)